dseeni/TechArtDemos/README.md

 (MIterators, MFNMesh etc.) for mesh traversal and topological sorting.
 MVector and MMatrix are used for solver calculations.

-- Implemented a custom vector calculus library within Maya, an augmented version of Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios leveraging Maya API 2.0 (see below).
+- All the following scripts utilize a custom vector calculus library within Maya, an augmented version of Blender's mathutils.geometry, covering a wide array of intersection and collision scenarios leveraging Maya API 2.0 (see below).
 Since all vector and matrix calculations are done utilizing Maya API 2.0 exclusively, no dependencies are in place for Numpy and backwards compatibility with Maya 2018 - 2022 is maintained without an additional third-party package.

 - https://docs.blender.org/api/current/mathutils.geometry.html